The Power of the Diversion

 It was a boiling hot day, and I'm no fan of the sun

 So I decided to fiddle with the gate.
 As it turned out, it wasn't locked after all.
 There was a lock on the gate giving everyone the impression that it was locked, but the gate was merely jammed.
 A bit of a tug in the right manner and it rolled to the right as it should.

-To me this was part of my learning for 2016 mainly in my personal life
+To me this was part of my learning for the year mainly in my personal life

 Around 2008 or 2009 she'd gone to an allergy clinic

 Without any medicine or fuss, they managed to get rid of her allergy in 24 hours.
 Instead of sneezing endlessly, using nose sprays or taking over the counter medication, she went from achoo, to being a normal person.
 Before she got to the allergy clinic her nose would get all clogged, her sinuses would flare and her eyes would get all red.
 She watched dozens of videos on YouTube and tried to self-medicate.
 The sinus issue and allergy would back down for a short while and then come right back.